 What optimizations has Oracle done to minimize compression overhead for OLTP applications?

-Oracle compresses a block in batch mode rather than compressing data every single time a write operation takes place.
-When a transaction causes the data in the block to reach an internally controlled threshold, all contents of the block are compressed.
-Only the transactions that trigger compression of the block will experience the minimal compression overhead.
+Advanced Row Compression has no adverse impact on read operations.
+There is additional work performed while writing data, making it impossible to eliminate performance overhead for write operations.
+However, Oracle has put in a significant amount of work to minimize this overhead for Advanced Row Compression.
+Oracle compresses blocks in batch mode rather than compressing data every time a write operation takes place.
+A newly initialized block remains uncompressed until data in the block reaches an internally controlled threshold.
+When a transaction causes the data in the block to reach this threshold, all contents of the block are compressed.
+Subsequently, as more data is added to the block and the threshold is again reached, the entire block is recompressed to achieve the highest level of compression.
+This process repeats until Oracle determines that the block can no longer benefit from further compression.
+Only transactions that trigger the compression of the block will experience the slight compression overhead.
 Therefore, a majority of OLTP transactions on compressed blocks will have the exact same performance as they would with uncompressed blocks.

 Does table data get decompressed before it is read?

-How much compression can I expect by using Advanced Compression?
+How much compression can I expect by using Advanced Row Compression?

-What is the performance impact of using OLTP Table Compression?
+What is the performance impact of using Advanced Row Compression?

 With cost of disk storage falling, why do I still need to care about compression?

-How much will I save using Advanced Compression option?
+How much storage will I save using Advanced Compression option?

 Can I compress data at a partition level?